UCLALibrary/ucladl-project-scripts/Nuxeo/Nuxeo_headers_UCLA/README.md

 **Note:** The script will run on any sheet shared with the email address

 ## ucla_nuxeo_headers.py instructions

+This script checks to ensure all the columns in the columns.txt are in the spreadsheets in the filepath entered in step 5.
+If there are missing headers, it adds the missing headers.
 For this nuxeo headers, make sure to use python3
 1. Download Nuxeo Headers-Old folder
 2. Install Pandas